-By Jeff Garrett – Numismatic Guaranty Corporation ……
+By Jeff Garrett for Numismatic Guaranty Corporation (NGC) ……

 For anyone looking for value when trying to decide what to collect, United States commemorative coinage is a great place to start.
-The series has been one of the biggest laggards in the last decade in relation to other areas of the market.
+The series has been one of the biggest laggards over the last decades in relation to other areas of the market.
 Many coins in this series are also among the largest percentage losers from the highs of 1989 and ’90.
 A few years after third-party certification took hold, many areas of the market exploded, with commemoratives leading the way.
-In the summer of 1989, an NGC MS 65 1892 Columbian Half Dollar sold for US$5,000.
-Today, an attractive example can be found for about $350.
+In the summer of 1989, an NGC MS 65 1892 Columbian Half Dollar sold for $5,000 USD.
+Today, an attractive example can be found for about $400.

 The “classic series” of United States commemorative coinage began in 1892 when 950,000 half dollars were distributed and sold to help finance the World’s Columbian Exposition in Chicago, Illinois.
 The World’s Columbian Exposition was a seminal event for the United States.
 Our country was determined to outdo the French, who had conducted a spectacular exposition a few years earlier.
-A number of American innovations made their first appearance at the Chicago Exposition, including phosphorescent lamps, the Ferris Wheel and Juicy Fruit gum.
-It was a smashing success with nearly 26,000,000 visitors (this at a time when the entire population of the United States stood at around 65,000,000).
+A number of American innovations made their first appearance at the Chicago Exposition, including phosphorescent lamps, the Ferris Wheel, and Juicy Fruit gum.
+It was a smashing success, with nearly 26 million visitors at a time when the entire population of the United States stood at around 65 million.

 Several Compelling Reasons To Collect Classic Commemorative Silver Coins: